thepower/power-docs/docs/Maintain/build-and-start-a-node/05-startingTpNode_docker.md

-# How to start a TP-Node from a Docker image?
+# Starting the node from Docker

 **Table of Contents**